Rettig Report: Background

 The National Commission for Truth and Reconciliation, the eight-member committee that later wrote the Rettig Report, was set up shortly after Patricio Aylwin, Chile's first democratically elected president since Salvador Allende, took office following the 1989 election.
 In addition to the eight members, the committee was chaired by Raúl Rettig, a former Chilean senator and ambassador to Brazil under Allende.
-In order to show impartiality, the commission contained four members each from camps of supporters of the Pinochet regime, and opponents of it.

 The eight-members of the commission were Jaime Castillo Velasco, José Luis Cea Egaña, Mónica Jiménez, Laura Novoa Vásquez, José Zalaquett Daher, Ricardo Martin Díaz, and Gonzalo Vial Correa (minister of Education 1978-79).

 The commission was given large amounts of resources and access to official documents to ensure thoroughness, and the report was finalized in February 1991.
 One criticism of the report is that it only focused on politically motivated murders and disappearances that occurred while Pinochet was dictator, and did not include other human rights violations.
 This issue was addressed in a second report commissioned in 2003 known as the Valech Report.